sleepy762/lucidloader/CONFIGURING.md

 ## Global runtime configuration

-These are special keys that you can put anywhere in the config file and they will change runtime configuration in the bootloader.
+These are special keys that you can put anywhere in the config file and they will change runtime configuration in the boot manager.

 Available keys:
-- `timeout` - Controls the amount of time the bootloader waits before automatically booting the FIRST entry, if no keys are pressed during the count down.
+- `timeout` - Controls the amount of time the boot manager waits before automatically booting the FIRST entry, if no keys are pressed during the count down.
 Setting the value to `0` will boot the first entry immediately.
 Setting the value to `-1` will disable the timeout.

 ## Linux Kernel Args

-This is not a comprehensive explanation about Linux kernel parameters, it's here to help configure the bootloader to be able to boot a Linux kernel.
+This is not a comprehensive explanation about Linux kernel parameters, it's here to help configure the boot manager to be able to boot a Linux kernel.

 In order to boot a Linux kernel, there are some arguments that it must get.
 Note that each kernel argument must be separated with a space.
-Refer to the example config above to see how to pass args to the kernel with the bootloader.
+Refer to the example config above to see how to pass args to the kernel with the boot manager.

 First, we have to specify the UUID of the root filesystem.
 You can find what partition the root directory is mounted at with `lsblk`, and then get the UUID of that partition with `blkid`.
 The argument format is `root=UUID=uuid here`, for example: